siberianfox/g2wiki/Digital-IO-(GPIO).md

 ### Spindle Functions
   - Controlled by `M3`, `M4`, and `M5`
   - May be affected by feed hold behaviors and other functions
-  - Also may be affected by `M6` in machines with more than one spindle
+  - Also may be affected by `M6` in machines with more than one spindle - i.e. changing tool number may also change spindle
   - _Tool specific:_ Y

     Function | Control via | Type | DI/DO/AI Setting | Other Setting